 Even if you’re relatively new to the industry, getting started with brand identity should be a priority from Day 1.
 The sooner you become memorable in the mind of your consumer, the easier it will be to stand out at a trade show.
 One of the top trade show booth design tips to follow is to be consistent with all the branding that you have done before going to the trade show.

 Billboards on a highway are designed to convey the marketing message in a flash and the same must be true of the graphics used on your trade booth design.
 Two primary goals must be achieved very quickly with your graphics:

-- Exhibit attendees that are not your target market must be This ensures you do not get overwhelmed with questions from people that are never going to buy your products.
+- Exhibit attendees within your target market must be quickly informed about what you offer.
+This helps avoid being distracted by questions from people that are never going to buy your products.
 Ambiguous trade booth designs can lead to a flurry of pointless questions that your sales reps will have to spend time answering.

 - The graphics must convey the purpose of your brand and possibly the philosophy too.
 Get as much information across as you can so that the target customer is intrigued to find out more.
 However, don’t make the mistake of cramming in too much into the graphics as it can lead to confusion.